Hanabiraa/my-obsidian-wiki/wiki/ML/graph neural networks/Some practical aspects of machine learning on graphs.md

 # Some practical aspects of machine learning on graphs

-From YSDA2024
+From YSDA course 2024 by Oleg Platonov

 > In this seminar, we will talk about a few useful topics about graph ML that are not particularly related to any lecture or to each other.
 This notebook provides a high level overview of the topics and some useful links for those who want to learn more about them.
-In what follows, we will mostly focus on GNNs and the tasks of node classification and regression, but some of the ideas apply to broader settings, and there are a couple sections about deep learning on molecules closer to the end of the notebook.
+> In what follows, we will mostly focus on GNNs and the tasks of node classification and regression, but some of the ideas apply to broader settings, and there are a couple sections about deep learning on molecules closer to the end of the notebook.